Malbazar

 Malbazar, also known as Mal, is a town and a municipality in Jalpaiguri district in the state of West Bengal, India.
 It is the headquarters of the Malbazar subdivision.
 It lies about 65 km from Jalpaiguri and 55 km from Siliguri.
 It lies on the bank of river Neora.

 History

 Before 1947 Malbazar was a very small place, mainly known for its tea gardens mostly owned by British people.
 Those tea gardens had a few Bengali white collar employees and the work force consisted of tribal people.

 After independence of India as well as partition of Bengal refugees from the then East Pakistan (now Bangladesh) started to settle here by cutting down forests.
-By that time, Narayan Chandra Bannerjee, Dr Amalendu Biswas (came from Pabna), Dr Tarak Mukherjee, Nripendra nath Choudhary who came there from Dhaka established this city.
-Bannerjee had earned a lot of respect for his effective medical treatments and social services.
-He took initiatives to get the refugees settled there in an organised way.
-As a result, some colonies came up.
+By that time, Narayan Chandra Bannerjee, Dr Amalendu Biswas (came from Pabna), Debaprasad Ghosh(Patal Babu), Dr Tarak Mukherjee, Nripendra nath Choudhary who came there from Dhaka established this city.

-Later, due to efforts of Bannerjee, Amalendu Biswas, Nripendra nath Choudhary, Sarat ch Ghosh, Dulal Sengupta, Makhan Bose established Adarsha Bidya Bhaban (a boys' high school).
-Narayan Chandra Bannerjee and Bipin Bihari Bandyopadhyay established Subhasini Balika Vidyalay (a girls' high school) in the 1950s.
-The Government Mal Grameen Hospital was established.
-Biswas contributed a lot as the only dentist of Malbazar.
-Nath Choudhury had helped the refugees get settled.
-Soon, the police station was shifted to Malbazar from nearby Kranti.